numfocus/gsoc/2016/ideas-list-swc.md

 Please make sure your account doesn't store any real information as you'll have to share the tokens publicly.

-Finally, please contact with us and let us know the link to your repository.
+Finally, please contact us and let us know the link to your repository.

 ### Mentoring process